lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 Finally, we must discuss the last line of your new code, which defines the ``simulation_substitution_dictionary``.
 Simply put, the keys of the ``simulation_variables`` dictionary must be uniquely identifiable as parameters in the midst of all the other text in a file.
 Note that this step is only required when utilizing the :meth:`waves.builders.copy_substitute` builder for parameter substitution.
-This is why in the code you will add next we continue to use the ``simulation_variables`` dictionary - we do not need uniquely identifiable parameter keys when values are passed to our scripts via command line interface.
+In the code you will add next, we will continue to use the ``simulation_variables`` dictionary, as we do not need uniquely identifiable parameter keys when values are passed to our scripts via command line interface.

 8. Modify your ``tutorial_05_parameter_substitution/SConscript`` file by using the highlighed lines below to modify the